ankitkrks1/sharemydisk/README.md

 4. Copy the folder `./shareMe` where you want to serve the content.
 5. Open terminal/powershell and run `node app` in the same path.

+# Port Forwarding using VS Code.
+if you have vs code then you can open Terminal > then click on Port and forward the port by making the link as public ( by right click on the port address ) By this way you can share this link to anyone.

 Buy me a Dosha :

 [![Open Collective](https://img.shields.io/opencollective/all/sharemydisk?logo=open-collective)](https://opencollective.com/sharemydisk)